 Create an overview for your recipients

-Having your stuff in one place is always handy.
+Having all your stuff in one place is always handy.
 In email, this happens all the time.
 Inboxes create overviews of several senders, subjects and dates.
 This helps your recipients get insights in their:

 Paychecks: Its not unusual for employers to send their employees' paychecks per email.
 Using transactional email, the employee has an overview of all his paychecks, and you don't need to send them all individually.